 Certain employers in the electrical technologist career field may require prospective employees to pass a certification process.
 The National Institute for Certification in Engineering Technologies (NICET) is an example of such certification.
 NICET offers a program where technologists can prove to employers that they have the knowledge and skills to work in the industry.
 Due to this recognition, certified individuals also often have better employment opportunities.

-While there is no BLS data on job growth for electrical technologists, the number of employed electrical and electronic engineering technicians was expected to decline by two percent from 2014-2024.
-The outlook for electrical and electronic engineers for that same period was slightly better, with an increase of 4 percent projected by the BLS.
+While there is no BLS data on job growth for electrical technologists, the number of employed electrical and electronic engineering technicians was expected to remain about the same from 2018-2028.
+The outlook for electrical and electronic engineers for that same period was slightly better, with an increase of 2 percent projected by the BLS.
 However, those are very narrowly-defined segments of the engineering field and the outlooks for other closely related occupations varied widely according to specialty.